-is the block matrix in the k'th row and l'th column, that multiplies the element PlrealPlim, and δkl is the Kronecker delta function (={0 for k≠l, 1 for k=l}).
+is the block matrix in row k and column l that multiplies the element PlrealPlim, and δkl is the Kronecker delta function (={0 for k≠l, 1 for k=l}).

-Representation of LPTV Systems by 2×2 Real Blocks and Split Complex Numbers
+Representing LPTV Systems by 2×2 Real Blocks and Split Complex Numbers

-Representation of Complex LPTV by 2×2 Real Blocks
+Representing Complex LPTV System by 2×2 Real Blocks

-In general, an LPTV system may be complex, i.e. the system matrix At is complex, and therefore, the matrix pair Pt and R are possibly complex either.
-In this case, the Real-Imaginary decomposition equation and properties shown in section B.2 are irrelevant, due to the assumptions of At, Pt and R to be real are not valid.
-We may consider the following two approaches.
+In general, a LPTV system may be complex, which means that the system matrix At is complex, so at least one of the matrices Pt and R is complex.
+In this case, the real-imaginary decomposition equation and the properties discussed in Section B.2 are irrelevant because the assumptions that At, Pt, and R are real are not valid.
+We consider two approaches.

-First, we may consider to find a solution to the LPTV system as described in section B.1in the complex plane.
-Alternatively, we can convert the complex LPTV system into an LPTV system by real and imaginary parts separation and rearrangement into 2×2 real block matrices, based on the notion of isomorphic representing every complex number a+ib by a 2×2 real block real matrix a-bba, as described in this section below.
+First, we search the complex plane for a solution to the LPTV system as described in Section B.1.
+Alternatively, we convert the complex LPTV system into a LPTV system with real and imaginary parts separated and rearrange the system into 2×2 real block matrices.
+This approach is based on representing every complex number a+ib by a 2×2 real block matrix a-bba, as described below.

-For notation change consideration, the following variable are re-denoted as follows:
+We use the following notation:

 x⤇x+iy;